particle-iot-archived/cc3000-patch-programmer/README.md

 11. The LEDs should blink every 200ms to indicate the patching is in progress.
 When successfully completed, the LEDs should stay ON.

-12. Check the "patchVer" variable in the marvin project.
+12. Check the "patchVer" variable in the core-firmware project.
 The value should be "\001\023" i.e. 1.19

-13. To build the project using command line option, cd to the "build" folder and run make.
+13. Alternatively to build the project using command line option, cd to the "build" folder and run "make clean" followed by "make all".